ydahal1/ydahal1/jokes.md

-1. Why do programmers prefer dark mode?
+1. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25.
-Because the light attracts bugs!

-2. Why was the computer cold?
-It left its Windows open!
+2. What did the computer virus say to the other?
+"I think I've finally found my byte-mate!"

-3. Why did the programmer go broke?
+3. Why did the software engineer go broke?
 Because he lost his domain in a bet!

-4. Why did the hacker bring a ladder to the data center?
+4. Why did the cyber security expert bring a ladder to the office?
+Because he heard the system had a lot of firewalls!
-Because he wanted to reach new heights in cybercrime!

 [
-Fri Dec 29 00:59:56 UTC 2023
+Sat Dec 30 01:08:16 UTC 2023
  ]